 None of them.

-The only place you get such a high ROI on your money is in your employees, for they touch every customer every day.
+You only get such a high ROI on your money in your employees, for they touch every customer every day.

-They are the ones most able to convert those marketing dollars you’ve spent into purchases.
+They are the most able to convert those marketing dollars you’ve spent into purchases.

-They are the ones more able to put various SKUS together into a compelling system of purchases rather than single-units.
+They can combine various SKUS into a compelling system of purchases rather than single units.

 OK, take those same three years.

-Run a report of sales versus number of customers back then and compare it to sales versus number of customers now.
+Run a report of sales versus the number of customers back then and compare it to sales versus the number of customers now.

 Did you see lower traffic counts?
 Did you lose some customers?
 Probably.

-Wonder why that is?
+Do you wonder why that is?
 Not enough attention given to them?
 Didn’t respond to them fast enough?
-Did a competitor – either in town or online - steal them away with better service and more attention?
+Did a competitor in town or online steal them away with better service and more attention?

 Now, look at your customer database.
 Are customers returning like they used to?
 Are you getting all the revenue you can from them?
 Why not?